QFPay/docs/docs/03-online-shop/04-qfpay-recurring-payment.md

 | `page_size`   | Int    | No        | default value = 10, the max value is 100 |

 #### Response parameters in **data** field

+Array of customer objects contianing the following attributes

 | Attribute     | Type   | Description                     |
 | ------------- | ------ | ------------------------------- |